Northern Idaho ground squirrel: Status

 In 2000, the northern Idaho ground squirrel was classified as threatened under the Endangered Species Act.
-The species' conservation status is now endangered.
 The most recent numbers from the Idaho Department of Fish and Game suggest the total population of the species is about 2000 individuals.
 As the population continues to decline, the increased likelihood of inbreeding and decrease in genetic diversity continues to lead the northern Idaho ground squirrel into extinction.

 Efforts

 The most recommended option for conserving the northern Idaho ground squirrel is habitat restoration.
 Since the species utilize two different habitats (one for hibernating in the winter and one for summer), the most effective conservation would be to restore both types of habitats.

+Many NIDGS populations have disappeared in recent years, due especially to loss of habitat and reductions in seed availability, resulting in inadequate pre-hibernation nutrition and starvation overwinter.
 The U.S. Fish & Wildlife Service put a recovery plan for the northern Idaho ground squirrel in place in 2003.
 The plan seeks to increase population size and create more metapopulations and care for them until they are self sufficient.
 For the plan to end, the effective population must increase to over 5,000 individuals.
-The plan is also using a captive breeding program, incase the effort to increase the wild populations goes extinct.
+The plan is also using a captive breeding program, in case the effort to increase the wild populations fails.

 In August 2022, there was a 5-year review published by the U.S. Fish and Wildlife Service to assess the recovery plan and the species.
-The forest restoration for the squirrel is expected to be done by 2027.
+Research on forest restoration for the squirrel is expected to be done by 2027.
 Forest thinning followed by prescribed fire and prescribed fire are begin used to restore the NIDGS habitat.
 32 acres of land in the Payette National Forest received prescribed fire for the NIDGS habitat.
-The OX Ranch signed a Safe Harbor Agreement to support one of the largest populations of the NIDGS with 7,783 acres of land (the ranch has been a crucial part of conservation).
+The OX Ranch, near Cuprum, Idaho, signed a Safe Harbor Agreement to support one of the largest populations of the NIDGS with 7,783 acres of land (the ranch has been a crucial part of conservation).
 The squirrel is still a threatened species.